by Carla Trujillo, Ph.D.

 1. Optimal Level of Performance

-We have an optimal level of performance whenever we're doing anything that requires us to demonstrate something about ourselves, whether it be knowledge, a performance, or a sport.
+Most people strive for an optimal level of performance whenever we’re doing anything that requires us to demonstrate something about ourselves, whether it be knowledge, a performance, or a sport.
 If we are too anxious, we exceed our optimal level and perform at a poorer rate due to the inability to concentrate, reason, or remember.
-On the other hand, if we are not excited enough, let's say due to exhaustion, we perform below our optimal level and perform poorly for similar reasons and with similar results.
-Therefore, the goal of performance anxiety reduction is to keep your performance level at the optimal or middle area, where you remain alert, attentive, but not over or under stimulated.
+On the other hand, if we are not excited enough, for example, due to exhaustion, we perform below our optimal level and perform poorly for similar reasons and with similar results.
+Therefore, the goal of performance anxiety reduction is to keep your performance level optimal, where you remain alert, attentive, but not over or under stimulated.

 2. Have a Back-up Plan

-We must always have back-up plans.
-Construct back-up plans for all that you do to insure that you will still obtain your desired goal no matter what the consequences are of the test you are taking.
+We must always have a back-up plan.
+Construct a back-up plan to insure your goal no matter what the consequences are of the test you will be taking.
 Ask yourself what will happen if you fail this test?
 What will happen if you fail the class?
 Will you simply have to repeat the class?
-Will this mean that you will no longer be able to be the engineer or scientist that you were intent on becoming?
-Of course not.
-If you create a back-up plan, or a "worse case scenario," you know that you have constructed a mechanism that will insure achieving your goal no matter the outcome of a particular test.
+Will this mean that you will no longer be able to complete your intended major?
+Usually not.
+If you create a back-up plan, or a “worse case scenario,” you know that you have constructed a mechanism that will insure achieving your goal no matter the outcome of a particular test.

 3. Assess Your Study Skills

 When studying for a class, assess your knowledge of the material.
 Do you understand what is being taught in class?
 Are you studying properly?
 Do you review your notes after lecture?
-Do you study with others or at least try to do problem sets together?
-Do you speak to the professor or TA if you're having any difficulties?
+Do you study with others?
+Do you speak to the professor or GSI if you’re having any difficulties?
 Are you assertive about asking questions during class?
 Do you get extra tutoring help if necessary?
 Do you tape record lectures where you may be having problems?

 You may need to slow yourself down while studying.
-Try getting a notebook with blank paper and dedicate one to each class.
-When you are reading your textbook, or any readings for the class, outline what you are reading in a careful and concise way.
+When you are reading your textbook, or any readings for the class, outline what you are reading in a careful and concise way in a separate notebook.
 Make this outline good enough to enable you to review the outline for exam preparation in the future.
-Sometimes we are anxious when studying, which doesn't enable us to learn the material properly, so slowing yourself down while you read enables you to absorb the material better.
-Then, you get the added benefit of being able to review really good outlined notes.
+Sometimes we are anxious when studying, which doesn’t enable us to learn the material properly, so slowing yourself down while you read enables you to absorb the material better.
+Then you get the added benefit of being able to review really good outlined notess.

 4. Pretend You Are the Professor

-If you were the teacher of a particular course, what questions would you ask on the test?
-Write down the questions you would ask if you were teaching the class.
+If you were teaching your class, what questions would you ask on the test?
 What material would like your students to know if they were taking this class from you?
-If you write down the topics you believe should be covered in class, chances are that you will have a 70-80% agreement with your instructor.
+Chances are that you will have a 70-80% agreement with your instructor.
 This enables you to prepare more fully in studying for exams.
 Does your professor like to incorporate difficult questions using logic and analysis?
 If so, what kinds of questions do you expect him/her to ask?
 Are you ready to attempt these questions?

-Keep in mind that professors always ask questions that you may have not studied or seen in lectures or reading notes.
+Keep in mind that professors always ask questions that you may not have studied for, or seen in lectures or reading notes.
 They are assessing how you analyze and process information.
-If you are an engineer and you're told to solve a real-life problem, chances are, you will not have seen that problem in your homework.
-An engineer has to tackle each problem using the analytical skills you've been learning.
-It's important to think clearly and systematically using logic, common sense and your accrued knowledge.
-Don't let these kinds of questions unnerve you.
-Instead, expect to get them and approach them as a challenge or a puzzle to solve.
-These are questions which are designed to hone your skills.
+For example, if you are an engineer and you’re told to solve a real-life problem, chances are, you will not have seen that problem in your homework.
+An engineer has to tackle each problem using accumulated skills.
+It’s important to think clearly and systematically using logic and common sense.
+Don’t let these kinds of questions unnerve you.
+Instead, expect to receive them and approach each question as a challenge or a puzzle to solve..

 5. Positive Visualization

 On the night before your exam (right before you go to sleep works well), find a quiet place to relax.
 Close your eyes.
-Pull your eyes to the top part of your head, roll up and back, then take two slow, deep breaths.
+Take two slow, deep breaths.
 Do this a couple more times to get you more relaxed.
 Now, visualize yourself in the classroom taking the test.
 See yourself receiving the test, then calmly, confidently taking the exam.
 You see many of the questions you had formulated while you pretended you were the professor.
 You are organized and alert.
-You are enjoying taking the test because you want to demonstrate just how much you know about the material.
-Create this movie in your head.
+You are enjoying taking the test because you want to demonstrate how much you know about the material.
+Create this “movie” in your head.
 You are in command and in control.
-Repeat the positive visualization again in the morning, right before you get out of bed.
-When test time comes you will have already seen yourself confidently taking the test.
-Refer to this personal movie anytime during the test.
+Repeat the positive visualization again in the morning.
+When the test time arrives, you will have already seen yourself confidently taking the test.
+Refer to this personal “movie” anytime during the test.
 This positive visualization will help you realize what you are capable of achieving.

 If there is anything to take with you in learning test anxiety reduction, take the breathing exercise.
 You can do breathing exercises at anytime, before, during, and after the test.
 Breathing helps you stay emotionally grounded and rids the body of excess tension.
 It is also an effective way of reducing stress of any kind and only takes a moment to do.